 Osteosarcomas are the most common bone cancer in children and teens.
 They are described in Osteosarcoma.

-Most other types of bone cancers are usually found in adults and are rare in children.
+Most other types of bone cancers are usually found in adults and are uncommon in children.
 These include:

-For more information on these cancers, see Bone Cancer.
+For more information on these cancers, see Bone Cancer in Adults.

 Many types of cancer that start in other organs of the body can spread to the bones.
 These are sometimes referred to as metastatic bone cancers, but they are not true bone cancers.
 For example, if a rhabdomyosarcoma (a cancer that starts in muscle cells) spreads to the bones, it is still rhabdomyosarcoma and is treated like rhabdomyosarcoma.
 For more information, see Bone Metastases.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Anderson ME, Dubois SG, Gebhart MC.
 Chapter 89: Sarcomas of bone.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 6th ed.
 Philadelphia, Pa: Elsevier; 2020.

 DeLaney TF, Hornicek FJ.
 Clinical presentation, staging, and prognostic factors of the Ewing sarcoma family of tumors .
 UpToDate.
 Accessed at https://www.uptodate.com/contents/clinical-presentation-staging-and-prognostic-factors-of-the-ewing-sarcoma-family-of-tumors on April 14, 2021.